High-Yield Savings Account Comparison

 Executive Summary

-SoFi Bank offers a competitive SoFi Savings account with a 4.00% APY, which includes a temporary boost for six months, requiring either a direct deposit of regular income or a $10/month subscription fee.
-This account is bundled with a checking account that provides a 0.50% APY.
-In comparison, BMO Alto's Savings Account provides a lower 3.15% APY with no direct deposit requirement and no maintenance fees.
-Both accounts are online-only and have no minimum deposit or balance requirements.
-For those seeking higher returns, SoFi Bank's offering is the clear winner.
+SoFi Bank offers a competitive SoFi Savings account with a 4.00% APY, which includes a temporary 0.70% boost for six months.
+This account is bundled with a checking account that has a 0.50% APY, providing an all-in-one banking solution.
+While direct deposit is not mandatory, opting for it avoids a $10 monthly subscription fee.
+In contrast, BMO Alto's Savings Account provides a solid 3.15% APY with no requirements for direct deposit or account bundling, making it a straightforward option.
+Both accounts are online-only and have no minimum deposit or maintenance fees.

 The analysis is based on current Banksparency database records